 Most of what follows is a collection of quizzes that I wrote for my classes.
-The course coordinator wrote the tests and chose most of the homework (which was online and graded automatically).
+While they are not perfect, there are parts of them that I think worked well.
+Note that the course coordinator wrote the tests and chose most of the homework (which was online and graded automatically).
 Occasionally, I also assigned additional handwritten homework.

 In the likely event that the following list is too long, I recommend looking at quizzes 1 and 2 (and a couple other random quizzes).
 Note that “rref” stands for reduced row echelon form.